dblock/code.dblock.org/_posts/2010/2010-07-09-single-sign-on-spring-security-negotiate-filter-kerberos-ntlm-wwaffle.markdown

 </bean>
 {% endhighlight %}

-If you’re not very familiar with Spring, you will start loving it right here.
-We’re adding two providers to a collection in a configuration file.
-This means that we don’t need to have another configuration mechanism than this one to add or remove one.
-We don’t need to do this in code either.
+If you're not very familiar with Spring, you will start loving it right here.
+We're adding two providers to a collection in a configuration file.
+This means that we don't need to have another configuration mechanism than this one to add or remove one.
+We don't need to do this in code either.
 Each class instance (bean) is also configurable individually – we can, for example, configure the name of the realm for Basic authentication.

 {% highlight xml %}
 <bean id="basicSecurityFilterProvider" class="waffle.servlet.spi.BasicSecurityFilterProvider">